d-morrison/IntroStatActivities/_book/07-inference-2cat.md

 \begin{center}\includegraphics[width=0.7\linewidth]{07-inference-2cat_files/figure-latex/unnamed-chunk-2-1} \end{center}

-12. Fill in the blanks on the graph with the appropriate variables and values to plot a segmented bar plot of injury by helmet use.
+12. Fill in the blanks on the graph with the appropriate variables and values to plot a segmented bar plot of helmet use segmented by injury.

 \vspace{1in}